nomad-software/nomad.uk.net/README.md

 #### Build the HTML files

 1. Execute the `buildsite.sh` bash script
-2. The entire site should now reside in the 'site' directory
+2. The entire site should now reside in the 'public' directory

 #### Viewing the site

-You can use any web server to view the site, just make sure the 'site' folder is the root directory.
+You can use any web server to view the site, just make sure the 'public' folder is the root directory.
 If you have [Docker](https://www.docker.com/) and [Docker compose](https://docs.docker.com/compose/) installed you can easily serve the site by spinning up an [Nginx](https://www.nginx.com) container.

 1. In the repository directory execute `docker-compose up`
 2. Visit `localhost:8080` in your browser to view